Malaysians Stage Anti-govt Protest Despite Covid Curbs - UrduPoint

 He came under renewed pressure to step down this week after parliament convened following a months-long suspension as part of a virus state of emergency.

-His government was accused of dodging a vote that would have tested its shaky majority -- drawing a rare rebuke from the country's revered king.
+His government was accused of dodging a vote that would have tested its majority -- infuriating rival MPs and drawing a rare rebuke from the country's revered king.

+Muhyiddin faced fresh criticism when officials announced Monday's parliament session, the final day of the five-day sitting, had been postponed after several virus cases were detected in the legislature.

+"The spread of Covid-19 cannot and should not be used as an excuse to adjourn... the parliament sitting," the "Pact of Hope" opposition coalition said in a statement.